Dr Marta Minier

 Márta has participated at numerous international conferences, and has so far (co-)organised fourteen academic conferences/symposia/seminars/panels at subject association congresses (about translation, adaptation, dramaturgy, East-Central European drama, Hamlet poetry, the biopic and cultural translation in a Welsh-Hungarian context, among other topics).
 She has co-edited a thematic volume of the peer-reviewed online journal New Readings on Hamlet and poetry (2012).
 Her recent co-edited collection on the contemporary biopic was published with Ashgate (now Routledge).

-She is a Fellow of the Higher Education Academy (SFHEA) and Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (FRSA).
+She is a Senior Fellow of the Higher Education Academy (SFHEA) and Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (FRSA).

 Main teaching areas: